2026 Allulose Review: What It Is and How To Use It Right

 Yes—especially for people who tolerate it well.

-• The same thing that can cause discomfort is also what can make allulose gut-friendly.
+The same thing that can cause discomfort is also what can make allulose gut-friendly.
 Allulose isn’t fully absorbed in the small intestine, so some of it reaches the large intestine.
 In some people, this can cause bloating, cramps, gas, or laxation.
-But here’s the twist: that same property is what make it gut-friendly for others.
-As I explain in my Buying Guide for Low-Digestible Sweeteners, when allulose reaches the colon without being digested, it may act as a prebiotic, promoting the growth of healthy gut bacteria — a beneficial digestive effect.
+But here’s the twist: that same property is what makes it gut-friendly for others.
+As I explain in my Buying Guide for Low-Digestible Sweeteners, when undigested allulose reaches the colon, it may act as a prebiotic, promoting the growth of healthy gut bacteria — a beneficial digestive effect.

 Does allulose increase GLP-1?

-Since 2024, I received hunderds of questions whether allulose can boost GLP-1 (glucagon-like peptide-1), a hormone that helps regulate hunger and appetite.
-While studies suggest promising effects of allulose, it's important to approach these findings with caution, given the that many were conducted by researchers with disclosed conflicts of interest.
+Since 2024, I received hundreds of questions about whether allulose can boost GLP-1 (glucagon-like peptide-1), a hormone that helps regulate hunger and appetite.
+While studies suggest promising effects of allulose, it's important to approach these findings with caution, given that many were conducted by researchers with disclosed conflicts of interest.

 You may have seen statements like "Allulose is nature's GLP-1 booster", “Take allulose before desserts to reduce blood sugar spikes and curb sugar cravings,” or heard claims “Allulose is the weight loss alternative to Ozempic—without the side effects.”
 Here’s a snapshot of how allulose is commonly marketed.
-These claims come straight from product labels, social media posts, and ads.
+These claims come straight from social media posts and ads.
 And they show up again and again.

 But are they true?
 Does allulose really work that way?
 Let’s examine the science and see if allulose really impacts blood sugar, increases satiety, and supports weight loss.